When it comes to mixing, the clarity and balance of your track can be significantly impacted by unwanted resonances.

 - Negative Impact: While some resonances may be desirable for enhancing certain elements, excessive resonance can muddy your mix, leading to a less professional sound.
 It can distract from the musical content and create audio fatigue in listeners.

-- Sources of Resonances: Many factors can introduce resonances during production, such as the recording environment, certain frequency buildups from combining instruments, or even the inherent character of individual instruments and voices.
+- Why Resonances Occur: It could be the recording environment, certain frequency buildups from combining instruments, or even the inherent character of individual instruments and voices.

-One of the most valuable skills you can develop as a music producer is the ability to identify frequencies that are causing resonance issues—simply by listening.
+One of the most valuable skills you can develop as a music producer is the ability to identify frequencies that are causing resonance issues, simply by listening.
 Pay attention to signals that cause discomfort, are overly prominent, or ring out longer than others.
-Over time, with practice and critical listening, your ears will become your most trusted guide.

-To help train your ears, consider utilizing a tool like our plugin REFERENCE.
-This plugin can offer vital insights by allowing you to compare your mix to tracks that are free from resonant issues.
+To help train your ears, our plugin REFERENCE can offer insights by allowing you to compare your mix to tracks that are free from resonant issues.
 Regularly analyzing cleanly produced music will fine-tune your ear, teaching you what to listen for in your own mixes.

 Fire up our plugin REFERENCE as the final plugin on your master channel and import your reference track.
 REFERENCEs level match feature will be engaged by default.
 Loop the chorus of your reference track, as well as the chorus in your own project, and jump back and forth.